 View our registration details and latest inspection report on the CQC details

-As part of our commitment to provide the best possible service and care, we have taken the additional step of complying with the very high standards stipulated by the Image Services Accreditation Scheme (ISAS).
+As part of our commitment to provide the best possible service and care, we have taken the additional step of complying with the very high standards stipulated by the Quality Standard For Imaging (QSI), formerly known as Imaging Services Accreditation Scheme (ISAS).

 ISAS is a patient-focussed assessment and accreditation programme that is designed to help diagnostic imaging services ensure that their patients consistently receive high quality services, delivered by competent staff working in safe environments.